RobertARandolph/AdmiralBumbleBee.com/_posts/2019-03-27-Kilohearts-Carve-and-Slice.md

 I suppose if you're already using the snapin system then it's maybe worth it, and the Snap Heap system is pretty cool.
 There are other systems out there that give you similar benefits, but with any VST/AU you want.

-Hopefully they address this soon!
+Hopefully they address this soon!~~

+These things were addressed, and you can now modulate Carve and Slice as you may want to!

 ### Preset Browser